W22: The Mosaic Trail. Nidderdale - new

 Claudia Hammond is an award-winning writer, broadcaster and Visiting Professor in the Public Understanding of Psychology at the University of Sussex.

-As the presenter of ‘All in the Mind’ on Radio 4, and ‘Health Check’ on the World Service, Claudia has become the BBC’s voice of psychology and mental health.
+As the presenter of ‘All in the Mind’ on Radio 4 and the World Service's ‘Health Check’, Claudia has become the BBC’s voice of psychology and mental health.

 Her latest book, ‘The Art of Rest’, uses the results of a global study to examine why various forms of ‘rest’ are critical to maintaining stable mental and physical health.